Soham-Parmar-21/Store-Diwali-Sales-Analysis---Excel/README.md

 # Vrinda-Store-Diwali-Sales-Analysis---Excel
-This is a self project by created by me to analyze sales analysis of Vrinda Store during the festive Diwali season.
+This is a self project by created by me to analyze sales of Vrinda Store during the festive Diwali season.